POLICY BRIEF & PURPOSE

 If you are being sexually harassed (or suspect another person is being harassed), please report it to Samantha J Hudson.
 In serious cases like stalking or sexual assault, please call the police.
 We acknowledge it’s often hard to come forward about these issues, but we need your help to build a fair and safe workplace for you and your colleagues.

 If you want to report sexual harassment within our company, there are two options:

-If you report assault to the police, our company will provide any possible support until the matter is resolved.
-In any case, we will ensure you are not victimised and that you have access to relevant evidence admissible in court, like cctv footage or emails (without revealing confidential information about other employees.)
+If you report an assault to the police, our company will provide any possible support until the matter is resolved.
+In any case, we will ensure you are not victimised and that you have access to relevant evidence admissible in court, like CCTV footage or emails (without revealing confidential information about other employees.)